 Joey has commercially released over 10 albums, and has thousands of hours behind a mic and soundboard.

-Joey performs solo-acoustic and on bass/vocals with various bands in the DFW area.
+Joey performs solo-acoustic and on bass/vocals with Missing 3 and Moving Colors... two working bands in the DFW area.
 He also produces a wide variety of radio content and commercials.
 His audio-production & voice-over work is heard nationwide on Cumulus Media/Westwood One stations each day.
 See the "links" page for more.
+SAG-AFTRA / Recording Academy

 Performing at a Texas prison